abg676/demo/README.md

 # README

-Hello Demo Docker App

-hi docker
+Full CI/CD with Jenkins and Docker